RufusMall/TODO/README.md

 -You can tap on a todo to rename it.
 -todo's can be as long as you want - the cell will automatically expand.

-The UI/UX could be improve... but I didn't quite have enough time.
+The UI/UX could be improved... but I didn't quite have enough time.